-How to Acquire Users For Your App | AppInChina
+How to Acquire Users For Your Chinese Android App

 Chinese-language website: It’s true that Mainland Chinese increasingly spend more time in mobile apps, games, and walled social media gardens than surfing the web.
 However, if you want to increase your presence in China, launch a Chinese-language website that users can find if they search for your product, service or brand in a search engine such as Baidu.
 Your website should be mobile-friendly in simplified Mandarin, ideally hosted in China (for speed and guaranteed accessibility), and of course include QR codes, badges and links to send users to download your app from the Chinese app store of their choice.

 We understand the Chinese Android app market better than anyone, and our international, English-speaking team can easily bridge the gap between the expectations of your marketing team and the different realities of the Mainland Chinese market.
 Launch your app in China with us and we can help you gain users quickly.
-Click the button below for more information.
+Click here for more information.